-Meanwhile, wouldn’t Steve Jobs or Mark Zuckerberg be considered “creative”?
+Meanwhile, wouldn’t Steve Jobs or Mark Zuckerberg be considered prone to drug and alcohol abuse, being”creative”?
 Wouldn’t Ingmar Bergman, Richard Feynman, or Auguste Rodin be considered creative?
 None of them needed rehab.
 Are alcoholic lawyers, Vicodin-addicted grandmothers, and code monkeys snorting Adderall any more “creative” because of their addictions?
 The danger in the myth, as I see it, is that creative people may feel justified in indulging in very common and self-destructive addictions, because they are “artists,” to the detriment of their work.
 Sure some musicians may find that they are only able to work when they are high, but a heroin addicted carpenter thinks that he is only able to work he is high.

 Source : anonymous (internet)